indradb/indradb/README.md

 * `INDRADB_SCRIPT_ROOT`: The directory housing the lua scripts.
 Defaults to `./scripts`.
 * `INDRADB_MAP_REDUCE_QUERY_LIMIT`: How many vertices to query at a time when executing mapreduce tasks.
 Higher values will consume more memory.
 Defaults to `10000`.
 * `MAP_REDUCE_WORKER_POOL_SIZE`: How many worker threads to spawn for mapreduce tasks.
 Defaults to the number of CPUs.
+* `WEB_WORKER_POOL_SIZE`: How many worker threads to spawn for handling web requests.
+Defaults to the number of CPUs.

 ## Install from source